AaronErhardt/AaronErhardt.github.io/relm4-book/src/components.md

 {{#include ../listings/components.rs:components_impl }}
 ```

-We just need to pass the arguments of the `init_components` components over to the `RelmComponent::new` function and the rest will be handled by Relm4.
+We just need to pass the arguments of the `init_components` function over to the `RelmComponent::new` function and the rest will be handled by Relm4.

 ### The model